Watts-Lab/task-mapping/tasks/Ultimatum game (various versions).md

  > Incomplete information ultimatum games: Some authors have studied variants of the ultimatum game in which either the proposer or the responder has private information about the size of the pie to be divided

  > The pirate game illustrates a variant with more than two participants with voting power

+  # Instructions
+Rounds and Matchings: The experiment consists of a number of rounds.
+Note: You will be matched with the same person in all rounds.

+Decisions: One of you will be designated as a Proposer (initial decision-maker) who will begin the round by proposing a division of an amount of money, $10.00.
+The other person, designated as responder, is told of the proposed division and must either accept it or not.

+Role: You have been randomly assigned to be a Proposer (or initial decision-maker) in this process, and you will begin by suggesting amounts of money for each of you that sum to $10.00.

+OR Role: You have been randomly assigned to be a Responder in this process.
+The other person (proposer) will begin by suggesting amounts of money for each of you that sum to $10.00.

+Earnings: If the responder accepts the proposed division, then each person earns their part of the proposed division.
+If the responder rejects, both earn $0.00.

+Please remember that you will be matched with the same person in all rounds.

+The proposer (initial decision-maker) in each pair suggests a division of the $10.00; this proposal determines earnings for the round if it is accepted.
+A rejection produces earnings of $0.00 for each person.
+If the proposal is rejected, earnings are $0.00 for both proposer and responder.

+There will be a number of rounds, and you are always matched with the same person.

 # Procedure
 ## Steps
 1. One player, the proposer, is endowed with a sum of money.
 The proposer is tasked with splitting it with another player, the responder.